Authentic Lessons for 21st Century Learning

 • Model Observation Notes handout (attached; one per student)

-• The Digestive System handout (attached; one per student)
+• Unveiling the Digestive System handout (attached; one per student; print on both sides)

 • Evidence and Conclusions handout (attached; one per student)